giniuth/my-practical-project/README.md

 This image above shows the XUnit tests written on visual studio code have successfully passed.
 From the image above we can see the overall code coverage of the application is 73.5%.
 As you can see, my FrontEnd and Numbers Controller has a 100% test coverage, however my letters and merge controller have less than 100%.
 This is because in these two controllers I have incorporated an if-else statement.
 When it came to writing tests, I’m sure with time I would have been able to figure out how to write tests for if-else statements but simply writing more tests would increase this line coverage to 100% thereby increasing the overall line coverage from 73.5% to something higher.

+(Room for improvement): I did not manage to find out how to exclude Views from the testing results, which may have affected the final coverage result.
+* [ExcludeFromCodeCoverage]

 **Deployment**
 ---